istio/istio.io/content/en/docs/examples/microservices-istio/single/index.md

 Congratulations, you can now build, test, and run a service on your local computer!

-You are ready to learn how to package the service into a container.
+You are ready to [package the service](/docs/examples/microservices-istio/single) into a container.